-The Fourth of July – the date that the Second Continental Congress approved the final wording of Thomas Jefferson’s Declaration of Independence announcing the colonies’ official breaking of ties with Great Britain – is well known.
-How we began to celebrate and commemorate the fourth of July – and all the dates attached to the colonies declaring independence from Britain – is more unknown.
-You can learn more about the key dates surrounding the Fourth of July here.
+The Fourth of July – the date that the Second Continental Congress approved the final wording of Thomas Jefferson’s Declaration of Independence – is a well known date in our nation’s history.
+How we began to celebrate and commemorate the fourth of July – and all the dates attached to the colonies declaring independence from Britain – is less well remembered (you can learn more about the key dates surrounding the Fourth of July here).

 Beginning in 1777, citizens began commemorating the holiday with public readings of the Declaration of Independence and fireworks.
 Philadelphia’s celebrations inspired local observations across the country with bonfires, family gatherings, picnics, parades, and games.
 After the War of 1812 celebrations grew more prevalent.
 In 1870 Congress established the date as a federal holiday, making the Fourth of July one of the largest secular holidays in the United States.

 The District of Columbia is home to its own local celebrations and traditions around the Fourth of July.
 Past June and July issues of local Washington newspaper the Washington Star (1852-1981) provide examples of how the Fourth was remembered over the years: in 1853 you could take one of four boat tours from the White House to Mount Vernon for 75 cents.
 There are also the ubiquitous fireworks – for a comical take on the risks of Roman candles see this 1941 Washington Star article by Henry McLemore (“Sometimes it is three weeks after the Fourth before a man can use his cigarette lighter without holding it at arm’s length for fear a ball of fire will run up his coat sleeve.”).